onap/archive-music/README.md

 - Ensure you have java jdk 8 or above working on your machine.
 - Download apache Apache Cassandra 3.2, install into /opt/app/music and follow these instructions http://cassandra.apache.org/doc/latest/getting_started/installing.html till and including Step
 - By the end of this you should have Cassandra working.
-- Download Apache Zookeeper 3.4.6, install into /opt/app/music and follow these instructions https://zookeeper.apache.org/doc/trunk/zookeeperStarted.html pertaining to the standalone operation.
-By the end of this you should have Zookeeper working.
 - Create a music.properties file and place it in /opt/app/music/etc/.
 Here is a sample of the file:

 ```properties